shivam017arora/translation-chrome-extension/README.md

 1. Open Google Chrome and navigate to `chrome://extensions/`.
 2. Enable `Developer mode` by toggling the switch in the top right corner.
 3. Click on `Load unpacked` and select the directory containing the Chrome extension (`plasmo-assessment-ai`).
+This is where the output of yarn dev is placed.

-The extension should now be installed and will interact with the local API server for translations.
+The extension should now appear in the list of extensions, and you can pin it to the toolbar for easy access.

 ## Running the tests